Characterizations of SLE$_{\kappa}$ for $\kappa \in (4,8)$ on Liouville quantum gravity: Preliminaries

 A \emph{quantum disk} is a finite-volume $\gamma$-quantum surface with boundary $(\BB D , h)$ defined in~\cite[Definition~4.21]{wedges}, which can be taken to have fixed boundary length or fixed boundary length and area.
 A \emph{singly (resp.\ doubly) marked quantum disk} is a quantum disk together with one (resp.\ two) marked points in $\bdy \BB D$ sampled uniformly (and independently) from the $\gamma$-LQG boundary length measure $\nu_h$.
 Note that the marked points in~\cite[Definition~4.21]{wedges} correspond to the points $\pm\infty$ in the infinite strip.
 These points are shown to be sampled uniformly and independently from $\nu_h$ when one conditions on the underlying quantum surface structure in~\cite[Proposition~A.8]{wedges}.

 For $\alpha < Q$, an \emph{$\alpha$-quantum cone} is a doubly-marked quantum surface $(\BB C , h , 0, \infty)$ defined precisely in~\cite[Section~4.3]{wedges} which can be obtained from a whole-plane GFF plus $-\alpha\log|\cdot|$ by ``zooming in near~$0$", so as to fix the additive constant in a canonical way.
 In this paper we will be especially interested in the $\gamma$-quantum cone (i.e., $\alpha=\gamma$).
 One reason why the case when $\alpha =\gamma$ is special is that if $h$ is some variant of the GFF on a domain $D\subset \BB C$, then near a typical point sampled from the $\gamma$-quantum measure $\mu_h$, the field $h$ locally looks like a whole-plane GFF plus $-\gamma\log|\cdot|$~\cite[Proposition~3.4]{shef-kpz}.
 Hence a $\gamma$-quantum cone describes the behavior of a quantum surface at a quantum typical point.
 It is sometimes convenient to parameterize the set of quantum cones by a different parameter, called the \emph{weight}, which is defined to be \eqb \frk w = 2 \gamma \left( Q - \alpha\right) . \eqe We note that the $\gamma$-quantum cone has weight $4-\gamma^2$.
 The reason why the weight parameter is convenient is that it is additive under the gluing and cutting operations for quantum wedges and quantum cones studied in~\cite{wedges}.
 We will say more about these operations in Section~\ref{sec-welding} just below.
+We refer to~\cite[Remark 1.3]{wedges} for some discussion and references concerning the connection between the formula~\eqref{eqn-cone-weight} and its half-plane analog~\eqref{eqn-wedge-weight} with earlier predictions for Brownian intersection exponents.
+In particular, we note that the ``boundary quantum scaling exponent" $\Delta$ arising in the KPZ formula is related to $\frk w$ by $\frk w - 2 = \gamma^2 \Delta$~\cite[Table 1.1]{wedges}.
+Similar comments apply for the weight of a quantum cone, as defined below.

 For $\alpha \leq Q$, an \emph{$\alpha$-quantum wedge} is a doubly-marked quantum surface $(\BB H , h , 0, \infty)$ defined in~\cite[Section~4.2]{wedges} which can be obtained from a free-boundary GFF on $\BB H$ plus $-\alpha\log|\cdot|$ by ``zooming in near $0$" (so as to fix the additive constant in a canonical way).
 Quantum wedges in the case when $\alpha \leq Q$ are called \emph{thick wedges} because they describe surfaces homeomorphic to $\BB H$.